 Life and Career of Walter Eugene Angier

 Walter Eugene Angier, my grandfather, was a civil engineer specializing in the construction of railroad bridges.
-He was born and raised in New Hampshire, where his family was prominent in the granite-quarrying business.
-A graduate of New Hampshire College of Agriculture and Mechanic Arts and of the School of Engineering at Dartmouth College, he was one of the first two graduates in Civil Engineering from Dartmouth.
-After graduation, he held a number of engineering posts, including work for the Atchison, Topeka, and Santa Fe (under Octave Chanute), on harbor improvement at Galveston, Texas, and on studies of navigability of the Rio Grande.
-In his chosen specialty as a bridge designer, he worked on projects all over the United States, including Illinois, Texas, Missouri, Alaska, and New York.
+He was born in Fitzwilliam, New Hampshire, where his family was prominent in the granite-quarrying business.
+The Angiers lived in the area since pre-Revolutionary times (there is an "Angier Street" in Fitzwilliam), and an ancestor, Silas Angier, fought in the American Revolution.
+A graduate of New Hampshire College of Agriculture and Mechanic Arts and of the Thayer School of Engineering at Dartmouth College, Walter was one of the school's earliest graduates in Civil Engineering.
+His graduating class of 1887 lists exactly two graduates.
+After graduation, he held a number of engineering posts, including employment by the Atchison, Topeka, and Santa Fe (under Octave Chanute), work for the War Department on harbor improvement at Galveston, Texas, and studies of navigability of the Rio Grande.
+In his chosen specialty as a bridge designer, he worked on projects all over the United States, including Illinois, Iowa, Missouri, Tennessee, Oregon, Alaska, and New York.
 Railroads and their infrastructure were the cutting edge technology of their day.
-Working out of Chicago, he was employed from 1892-1902 by the Illinois Central Railroad and from 1907-1926 by Ralph Modjeski, eventually becoming his partner under the name "Modjeski and Angier."
-The firm's Chicago offices were in the Monadnock Building.
+Working out of Chicago, he was employed from 1892-1902 by the Illinois Central Railroad and from 1907-1926 he worked with the engineer Ralph Modjeski, becoming his partner in 1910 under the name "Modjeski and Angier."
+The firm had offices in Chicago's Monadnock Building.
 A full list of his projects is given in the official obituary reproduced below.